tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 Since adherence to this format is critical for target list uploads to the [Remote Proposal System](https://heasarc.gsfc.nasa.gov/ark/rps/) (RPS) website, the MAST has provided a [custom tutorial](https://archive.stsci.edu/tess/tutorials/goddard_format.html) to show GI proposers how to select and output these columns for their target lists.
 Please follow this tutorial to provide a compliant target list.

-In addition to the above six columns, the following additional columns can be provided as nessessary (the columns order must not change):
+In addition to the above six columns, the following additional columns can be provided as necessary (the columns order must not change):

 7. Common name of target
 8. Extended flag